jlocala1/jlocala1/README.md

 - 🎮 **Flappy Box (Java Game Project)**
   Designed a 2D side-scroller using object-oriented design and custom collision logic.

-- 🗺️ **Interactive Map**
+- 🗺️ **Image Manipulation**
-  Developed an interactive JavaScript map of the Stanford campus with features and click events such as scroll, zoom, and double click to zoom on a fixed point.
+  Developed a program in C that takes in PPM images and can perform the following operations on them: Rotate, Grayscale, Blend, Saturate, Blur, and Pointilism.

 ---